david-c14/FuryStudio/doc/lib/cpp/lbm.md

 `void Buffer(std::vector<uint8_t> &inputBuffer)` inherited from [Imm](imm.md)

-Swaps the provided byte vector with a vector containing the image in windows bitmap format.
+Swaps the provided byte vector with a vector containing the image in lbm format.
 Note that because the vector is swapped, you do *not* need to provide a vector of the correct size.

 - `inputBuffer` is a byte vector of any length.